These are the Frequently Asked Questions. More details are available in the official documentation.

 - ℹ️ official support can handle technical vulnerability questions (support, mods and devs are in the same building)

-- 🇨🇭 data sovereignty (all data hosted in Switzerland, no dependency on other organizations/countries)
+- 🇨🇭 data sovereignty and privacy (all data hosted in Switzerland, no dependency on other organizations/countries)

 What is the story behind VulDB?

-The multiple decades spanning history of VulDB is well documented in the about of the web site.
+The multiple decades spanning history of VulDB is well documented.

 How many people work at VulDB?